Yes, Social Security numbers are a requirement for regulated online casinos and are put in place in order to protect you and the casinos!

 - Why you shouldn't be concerned about disclosing it

-Owing to the fact that New Jersey online casinos are financial institutions, they are government regulated.
-Hence, it becomes imperative for them to identify and log SSN under Patriot Act and the Bank Secrecy Act respectively.
+Owing to the fact that online casinos are financial institutions, they are government regulated.
+Hence, it becomes imperative for them to identify and log SSN under the Patriot Act and the Bank Secrecy Act respectively.

 For every new account, casinos have to adhere to anti-money laundering protocols and record the person's name, address, SSN among other important information.